willfurnass/sheffield_hpc/getting_started/sge-intro.rst

                        memory computing, it enables multiple *processes* to run independently.
 It is more commonly used in batch mode.
 ====================== ========================================================

 Submitting Jobs to the Que
 ##########################

+The power of iceberg really comes from the 'batch job' que submission process.
+Using this system, you write a script which executes your job, tell the scheduler how many resources the task requires, then the scheduler will run it when the resources are available.

+As the task is running, the terminal output and any errors are captured and saved to a disk, so that you can see the output and verify the execution of the task.

 All Scheduler Options